Zorro leaves his mark in new television series - California18

 Filming lasted seven months, but some actors first received special training in horse riding and handling weapons such as whips, spears and axes, as in the case of Xiuhcoatl, who plays the indigenous Nah-Lin, a very strong girl who, like De la Vega wants to be Zorro.
 She was so into her character that Xiuhcoatl used to carry her spear through the streets of Gran Canaria.

-Tornado, Zorro’s faithful black horse, could not be missing from the story, and in the case of Nah-Lin she has her own horse, called Lightning.
+Tornado, Zorro’s faithful black horse, could not be missing from the story, and in the case of Nah-Lin she has her own horse, called Relmpago.
 Another constant is Zorro’s deaf-mute servant, called Bernardo in other productions, who is played by Paco Tous and in the new series is called Mudo.
-As for the original music, the Mexican star Carín León performs the song Do not stop.
+As for the original music, the Mexican star Carn León performs the song Do not stop.

 Origin of Zorro

 Zorro, created in 1919 by Johnston McCulley, is one of the first fictional heroes of modern culture.
 His story has been adapted to multiple formats, with a first film from 1920 The Mark of Zorro by Fred Niblo, with Douglas Fairbanks as Diego de la Vega.
 Comics since 1939, series such as the 1957 Disney production and the famous 1998 film The Mask of Zorro with Antonio Banderas and Anthony Hopkins.
-Zorro has also been an inspiration for other characters like Batman.
+Zorro has also been the inspiration for other characters such as Batman.

 Notni plays Lolita Márquez, who has known De La Vega since childhood and like him has a strong character.
 She is a girl who likes to carry a shotgun and has a complicated romance with him.